rajesh-ranjan-git/NamasteDev/NamasteNodeJS/Season2/README.md

 - Add the userAuth middle ware in profile API and a new sendConnectionRequest API
 - Set the expiry of JWT token and cookies to 7 days
 - Create userSchema method to getJWT()
-- Create UserSchema method to comparepassword(passwordInputByUser)
+- Create UserSchema method to comparePassword(passwordInputByUser)

 - Explore tinder APIs
 - Create a list all API you can think of in Dev Tinder